inbo/mica-occurrences/README.md

-# landsnails-occurrences
+# Muskrat occurrences
-Research Project Landsnails

-# Landsnails in Spain & Gran Canaria
+Mapping the aggregated muskrat dataset into Darwin Core for the Mica project

 ## Rationale

-This repository contains the functionality to standardize the data of the Landsnails of Spain dataset to a [Darwin Core Occurrence](https://www.gbif.org/dataset-classes) that can be harvested by [GBIF](http://www.gbif.org).
+This repository contains the functionality to standardize the data of the Flanders Muskrats dataset to a [Darwin Core Occurrence](https://www.gbif.org/dataset-classes) that can be harvested by [GBIF](http://www.gbif.org).

 ## Workflow